RickyCook/aio_task_bound_context/README.md

 # AIO Task Bound Context
 Context manager that provides a means for context to be set, and retrieved in Python AsyncIO.
-Context manager that attaches inheritable context to AsyncIO tasks

 ## What???
 Okay so for a concrete example, thing of how Flask handles the current request: